mzivic7/endcord/commands.md

 ## Commands
 - `react` / `react [reaction]`
-    Propt to type reaction or send provided reaction to selected message.
+    Prompt to type reaction or send provided reaction to selected message.
 - `status` / `status [type]`, types: 1 - "online", 2 - "idle", 3 - "dnd", 4 - "invisible"
     Cycle statuses, or set it by specifying its type name or index.
 - `download` / `download [num]`